StollerSystem/Pierre-s-Bakery/README.md

 Pierre offers the following deals:
 Bread: Buy 2, get 1 free.
 A single loaf costs $5.
 Pastry: Buy 1 for \$2 or 3 for $5.

 After pressing a key to continue the user will be presented with a menu.
-A user will then be able to specify how many loaves of Bread and how many Pastrys they'd like.
+A user will then be able to specify how many loaves of Bread and how many Pastrys they'd like by typing in commands.
 On the menu it lists all the bread/pastry for sale as well as the number to enter to add it to your cart.
 There are also the commands 'c' to clear the cart, 'm' to see the menu again, and 'd' for when you are done.
 The application will return the total cost of the order.